Pivotal-Japan/demo-bosh-manifests/README.md

 ```

 For the convenience, this manifest uses the second half of `pas-services-network` for any bosh deployments (non tiles).
+For a production environment, I'd highly recommend to have a dedicated network for non-tile deployments.

 ## Create an UAA client for credhub cli